jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

 <img src="/assets/dl/var3.png" style="border:none;width:40%">
 </div>

 The plot is flat. i.e. it is more uniform.
-Therefore to generate an input to the activation function with a Gaussian distribution of mean = 0 and $$\sigma = 1$$, we need to take into the account of the number of inputs to the node.
-Hence, we use the following formula for the variance:
+Therefore to generate an input to the activation function with a gaussian distribution of mean = 0 and $$\sigma = 1$$, we need to take into the account of the number of inputs to the node.
+Hence we use the following formula for the variance:

 $$
 \frac {2}{\sqrt{\text{number of input}}}